-When my daughter turned nine, I decided that it was important to have a larger discussion about 9/11 (and look for better ways of teaching 9/11 for kids).
+When my daughter turned nine, I decided that it was important to have a larger discussion about the September 11 attacks (and look for better ways of teaching 9/11 for kids).

 We’ve had some discussions about September 11th, but we’ve never really gotten into the full details.